Glaucoma Testing at Total Family Eyecare’s Boca Raton Clinic

 This device will briefly touch the surface of your eye in order to take a pressure measurement.

-Dr. Steve will have a numbing agent dropped into each eye prior to each test.
+Dr. Sheiner will have a numbing agent dropped into each eye prior to each test.
 It is normally yellow in color and helps the doctor have a more detailed examination of your eye.
 The drops may make your eyes feel a little heavy, however the effect wears off in short order.

 Some tonometers are hand held, while others are built into the slit lamp machine.
 The measurement is still the same: the tonometer briefly and gently touches the surface of your eye, takes an accurate pressure reading which Dr. Steve will want to know.